camunda/camunda-docs/docs/apis-tools/java-client/job-worker.md

 The Java client comes with an optional, built-in [Micrometer](https://micrometer.io/) implementation of `JobWorkerMetrics`.

 :::note
-TL;DR - [Micrometer](https://micrometer.io/) is a popular metrics facade in the Java ecosystem - what SLF4J is to logging.
+[Micrometer](https://micrometer.io/) is a popular metrics facade in the Java ecosystem - what SLF4J is to logging.
 It can be configured to export metrics to many other systems, such as OpenTelemetry, Prometheus, StatsD, Datadog, etc.
 :::

 If your project does not yet use Micrometer, you need to add it to your dependencies, and wire it up to your metrics backend, [as described in the Micrometer docs](https://micrometer.io/docs).